vitiral/wake/DESIGN.md

 This exec must support the following [JSH] API

-- **read** method: query the store for a list of pkgs or modules based on their ids.
+- **readPkgs** method: query the store for a list of pkgs or modules.
   - params: None
-  - inputs: pkgVer or moduleId objects
+  - inputs: pkgVer strings
-  - outputs: pkg objects, module objects, or NotFound objects.
+  - outputs: pkgVer or NotFound objects.
-- **tmp** method: get a readable empty directory to store data
+- **readTmp** method: get a readable empty directory to store data
   - outputs: string path to a temporary directory on the local filesystem.
 - **create** method: Create an entry for the pkg or module at the specified directory.
 This indicates the end of pkg retrieval or a module build.
   - params:
     - dir (string): directory of module/pkg
-    - moduleId: the module id if it is a module
+    - modVer: (only if it is a module) the exact module version
-    - pkgVer: the pkg id if it is a pkg
+    - pkgVer: (only if it is a package) the exact package version

 The **wakeStoreOverride** is passed to every **container** and must be supported by all containers.
 A good example would be a distributed filesystem